SQream/sqream_docs/getting_started/connecting_to_blue.rst

 :ref:`pysqream`

-.. topic:: More Connection Tools
+.. topic:: More Connection Methods

-   If you need a tool that BLUE does not currently support, contact our support team and we'll look into it.
+   If you wish to use any other connection method which is not currently supported, feel free to contact our `support team <https://sqream.atlassian.net/servicedesk/>`_, and we'll look into it.